 A couple of years ago I created a rose garden in a cemetery in central Edinburgh.
-As a result, I have been fired up a passion for these enchanting shrubs that I know my grandmother always adored.
+As a result, this has fired up a passion for these enchanting shrubs that my grandmother always adored.
 She had a beautiful English country garden where she and my grandfather introduced me to a few of their favourites back in the 70’s.
-These included ‘Compassion’, ‘Peace’, ‘The Pilgrim’ and the elegant ‘Iceberg’ rose.
+These included ‘Compassion‘, ‘Peace‘, ‘The Pilgrim‘ and the elegant ‘Iceberg‘ rose.

 When selecting roses for your garden it is worth doing a little research first.
 As I’m sure mother told you, do not be swayed by first impressions and looks aren’t everything.
 One of the very best attributes of roses is their heady fragrance.
 This adds to their romance and kindles fond memories of the past.

 Roses vary in the type of fragrance as well as the intensity.
 Scents vary from old rose, musk and cloves to fresher citrusy, apple and tea scents.
 David Austin Roses describe the rose ‘Evelyn’ of having a fragrance ‘with fruity notes of peaches and apricot’.
 ‘Golden Celebration’ has notes of citrus and lychee.
 And ‘Jude the Obscure’ is meant to have hints of guava and sweet white wine.
 Which brings back memories of Jilly Goolden’s wine critiques on the BBC’s food and drink programme!
 Robert Calkin has also written a great article on ‘the fragrance of old roses’.
 In this, he explains their different components, how they evolved and their chemical composition.

 It is a real pity that these days, roses are not judged on perfume at all.
 As a result, rose breeders are selecting for roses based on appearance alone and so many roses sold in garden centres have no fragrance at all.
 Surely, a rose without fragrance is like a beautifully iced cake that doesn’t taste of anything?